cretzel/node-amqp-examples/README.md

 ==================

 Implementation of the RabbitMQ tutorial examples (http://www.rabbitmq.com/tutorials/).
 Each example is a separate node application.
-To get the examples running, first call npm install.
+To get the examples running, install rabbitmq, node.js and run npm install in one of the example subfolders.

 4. Routing: node-amqp-direct-routing
 ------------------------